Learn about Savio

 2. Scroll down to the “Feedback And Feature Request Attributes” box.
 Click “Manage attributes”.

-You’ll see a list of the feature request status options that currently exist.
+You’ll see a full list of the feedback and feature request attributes that you can customize.

 Add a new status option